.png)

 Where Bardele Sits in Berlin's Dining Order

-Berlin's Michelin-recognised restaurant tier is dominated by kitchens working in modern European and creative German idioms.
+Berlin's Michelin-recognised restaurant tier includes kitchens working in modern European and creative German idioms.
 Rutz, operating at three Michelin stars, represents the upper ceiling of that tradition.
 FACIL and CODA Dessert Dining each hold two stars and operate at the €€€€ price tier.
 Nobelhart & Schmutzig, with one star, has built its reputation specifically around regional German sourcing with a rigour that made it a reference point in the city's provenance conversation.

 Italian contemporary in Berlin operates in a relatively small category.
 The city's most ambitious Italian-aligned kitchens are fewer in number than their counterparts in Frankfurt or Munich, which means Bardele is not competing in a crowded local Italian field.
 Across Germany more broadly, Italian contemporary has found its most prominent expressions in different contexts: Agli Amici in Rovinj and L'Olivo in Anacapri represent the form at its most geographically embedded, where proximity to Italian producers removes the logistical friction that kitchens in northern Europe must work harder to overcome.